15 Best Leg Exercises and Workout for Muscle & Strength

 • Keep your torso upright, shoulders back, head up, and feet flat.

-• Start with a weight that is manageable and increase it as you become stronger.
+• Start with a manageable weight and increase it as you become stronger.

 • Before heavy squats, it is important to warm up well.